swingflip-repo-archive/Hakchi-Development-Kit/README.md

 1. Transfer the nintendo_dev_kit.hmod to your console.
 (This will mount specific folders to your USB, add configs to your build and do any required ground work)
 2. Once you've installed the hmod and the folders are now mounted to your USB.
 Transfer all the files from the "Step 2 - Custom Dev Files" to the overmount folders on the usb.
 (Make sure to selec the right region for your console!)

-These files are:
-	- Step 2 - Custom Dev Files/REGION/init.d/s81clover-mcp -> /media/hakchi/init.d/s81clover-mcp
-	- Step 2 - Custom Dev Files/REGION/share/applications/clover-ui.menu.desktop -> /media/hakchi/share/applications/clover-ui.menu.desktop
-	- Step 2 - Custom Dev Files/REGION/ui/REGION/resources/defaultscene.scn -> /media/hakchi/ui/REGION/resources/defaultscene.scn (use the correct region file!)
-	- Step 2 - Custom Dev Files/REGION/usr/bin/clover-canoe-shvc -> /media/hakchi/usr/bin/clover-canoe-shvc
+i.e.

+copy...

-	- Step 2 - Custom Dev Files/REGION/usr/bin/clover-ui -> /media/hakchi/usr/bin/clover-ui
+C:\Dev Kit v1.0 RELEASE\Step 2 - Custom Dev Files\EUROPEAN_SET\etc\init.d\S81clover-mcp

+and replace...

+D:\hakchi\etc\init.d\S81clover-mcp (usb)

 3. (Optional but recommended) Until we release a standalone GUI option menu.
 Drag over the Dev Kit Options to your hakchi as you would with any normal rom file.
 These will install option elements to your clover interface which will enable you to enable and disable certain features.

 ### Things to consider...

 - If you run strace against the clover_ui application script.
 You WILL recieve a C8 error when trying to shut down the console with the physical power button.
 If this is your only option...When the C8 displays on screen, recycle the power button and it will initiate a shutdown.
 To overcome this issue, you can use my shutdown app located in my hakchi options pack located on my github.
 You can also disable the clover_ui strace by using the optional option element within your clover interface.

 - If you completely bugger up your overmounts and your console doesn't boot.
 Don't panic!
-Just delete the offending folder from your USB. (i.e. /media/hakchi/init.d) Next time you boot it will load a fresh version of the folder on to your USB and boot as normal.
+Just delete the offending folder from your USB. (i.e. /media/hakchi/etc/init.d) Next time you boot it will load a fresh version of the folder on to your USB and boot as normal.
 If it doesn't just delete all the overmount folders in your hakchi folder on the usb and let your console rebuild the mounts from fresh.

 - You can't damage your system using this!
 Just make sure you back up your custom scripts and modifications regularly incase you mess anything up and need to rebuild the overmounts.
 (I've done this plenty of times!)